Textualize/textual/docs/styles/grid/grid_gutter.md

 Gutter is only applied _between_ the edges of cells.
 No spacing is added between the edges of cells and the edges of the container.

+!!! note

+    This style only affects widgets with `layout: grid`.

 ## Syntax

 ```sass